JiachenRen/Kelvin/README.md

 # Kelvin CAS
-Based on Java Algebra System's powerful engine, Kelvin is a powerful programming language built with Swift for algebraic computation.
+Kelvin is a powerful computer algebra system built with Swift with elegant programming capabilities.
+It is similar to its close relative, **Java Algebra System**.
 Find [more](https://github.com/JiachenRen/java-algebra-system) about JAS here.

 ## Capabilities